 To register for an internship, a student must have sophomore standing or have completed at least one semester at Morningside University.
-An internship may be undertaken only in the student's major or minor field of study.

 Students must minimally be in good academic standing (not on academic probation) to register for an internship.
 Departments may require higher academic standards.